ericd-1qbit/the_temple/project_management/End Of Project Summary.md

 	-   A request for project closure approval

+## Step-by-Step Guide
+- tags

+##### Document Label
-## **1. Give The Project Overview Including A Summary Statement**
+##### Project Overview

-The first step to writing this project closing document is to give your general overview of the whole project and the summary statement.
+he first step to writing this project closing document is to give your general overview of the whole project and the summary statement.
 An overview statement is a brief description of what the project was about.
 It looks at the ‘what’ side of a project.
 It looks at what needed to be done during the project and how it was actually done.
 In addition, an overview looks into and describes things like the Opportunity/Problem, Goal, and Objective, Success Criteria and any risks or assumptions about the project.

 On the other hand, the summary statement of the project in a Project Closure report will be looking at the overall summary of what’s in the report.
 One important thing to note is the key difference between the project overview and the summary statement.
 The overview is about the project, its scope, and the activities that were done and the summary statement is about the report itself and things contained in the report.

-## **2. Describe The Results And Outcomes Of The Project**
+##### Project scope
+This step is closely related to the above but independent in its own way when it comes to your project closure report.
+Defined, the project scope is the part of a project where you document the specific goals, deliverables, features, deadlines, and the tasks of a project.
+It looks at everything that’s needed to get a project through from beginning to completion.
+This part of the Project Closure Report will look at the overall [scope](https://www.projectpractical.com/10-steps-to-writing-a-project-scope-management-plan/) of the Project in relation to the actual project schedule and ultimately the cost.

+When a Scope analysis is initially done, everything including the project costs is factored into the initial analysis.
+These figures, however, will vary and shift as the project goes which is why it’s important to do such a comparison of the actual vs the targeted costs to see whether you ended up going over budget or remained under budget.

+##### Results and Outcomes
 Before you set out to do your project, chances are, you first wrote down your key performance and indicators and key targets.
 In addition to the KPI’s, another thing you probably had was outcome targets.
 On this section, the goal is to look at the whole project in relation to the Key Performance Indicators that you would have set and see the outcomes achieved from that.

 What are the project outcomes?
 Project outcomes refer to the level of performance or achievement that would have occurred due to the activities of the teams on the project.
 However, measuring project outcomes correctly is not an easy task.
 There are three [metrics](https://www.projectpractical.com/5-ways-to-measure-project-success-what-metrics-to-use/) that you can use to determine if your project outcomes were positive or negative.
 The metrics are stakeholder satisfaction, project cost, and overall quality of the project.

-## **3. Describe The Project Scope, Project Schedule, And Project Cost**

-This step is closely related to the above but independent in its own way when it comes to your project closure report.
-Defined, the project scope is the part of a project where you document the specific goals, deliverables, features, deadlines, and the tasks of a project.
-It looks at everything that’s needed to get a project through from beginning to completion.
-This part of the Project Closure Report will look at the overall [scope](https://www.projectpractical.com/10-steps-to-writing-a-project-scope-management-plan/) of the Project in relation to the actual project schedule and ultimately the cost.

-When a Scope analysis is initially done, everything including the project costs is factored into the initial analysis.
-These figures, however, will vary and shift as the project goes which is why it’s important to do such a comparison of the actual vs the targeted costs to see whether you ended up going over budget or remained under budget.

-## **4. Project Performance Analysis**
+##### Performance Analysis

 The project performance analysis can easily qualify as the most important step of the whole project closure report.
 The performance analysis expands on step 3 and really dives deep into the [budget](https://www.projectpractical.com/19-best-practices-to-keep-your-project-budget-under-control/) and compare the actual costs and schedule of the project with the set baseline.
 To be effective, the performance analysis has to be subdivided into three parts namely, the Goals and Objective Performance, the Success Criteria Performance and the Schedule and Budget Performance.